Trauma Organ Protection Using Artesunate (TOP-ART)

 Having made this exciting discovery in the laboratory, C4TS now want to translate these findings to patients by conducting a Phase 2a clinical trial.

-The aim of this trial, ‘Trauma Organ Protection using ARTesunate’ (TOP-ART), is to compare safety and benefit of Artesunate administration in addition to standard treatment in severely-injured bleeding trauma patients.
+The aim of this trial, ‘Trauma Organ Protection using ARTesunate’ (TOP-ART), was to compare safety and benefit of Artesunate administration in addition to standard treatment in severely-injured bleeding trauma patients.

 Study Design

-TOP-ART is being conducted as a single centre study at the Royal London Hospital Major Trauma Centre.
-We will recruit 105 adult trauma patients who will be randomised to receive either:
+TOP-ART was conducted as a single centre study at the Royal London Hospital Major Trauma Centre.
+105 adult trauma patients were recruited who were randomised to receive either:

 - Low dose intravenous Artesunate (35 patients)